-From the Champs-Élysées to Rue Crémieux, here are the Paris streets you need to add to your itinerary.
-With a little planning, you’ll be able to stop by each of these locations on your trip!
-I’ve also included a map at the end of this article to help you find each noteworthy Parisian boulevard.
+From the Champs-Élysées to Rue Crémieux, you need to add these 20 most famous streets in Paris to your itinerary.
+With a bit of planning, you’ll be able to stop by each of these locations on your trip!
+We’ve also included a map at the end of this article to help you find all of these noteworthy roads in Paris.

 You can find this tiny, 472-foot (144 meters) cobblestone street between Rue de Lyon and Rue de Bercy.
 Although the quaint terraced homes lining this road were built in the mid-1800s as housing for workers, they now attract tourists on their vacation to Paris.

 Historically speaking, this avenue is a sought-after location for some of the finest fashion houses in the world.
-For example, Louis Vuitton, Dior, Chanel, Fendi, Valentino, and Ralph Lauren all boast shops along Avenue Montaigne.
+For example, you can find luxury brands like Louis Vuitton, Dior, Chanel, Fendi, Valentino, and Ralph Lauren along this Parisian street.